 1. Why Invest in Civics Education in the Workplace?

-Our Solution: Through Civics Academy, employees hone crucial skills that translate to the modern workplace, such as collaboration, teamwork, critical thinking, and working with people from different backgrounds and ideologies.
+Our solution – Civics Academy – is a free 8-week program that includes a self-paced online course and multiple experiential learning opportunities.
+Through Civics Academy, employers can take meaningful steps to increase civics knowledge and skills among employees, cultivating a stronger civic culture and a more supportive, collaborative, and productive workforce.
+Employees hone crucial life skills that translate to the modern workplace, such as problem solving, active listening, collaboration, teamwork, critical thinking, and working with people from different backgrounds and ideologies.
 Informed and active citizens make for strong communities, a strong economy, and a strong workforce.
-Prioritizing nonpartisan civics education is a way for employers to strengthen the infrastructure of American democracy at the local level.
+Prioritizing nonpartisan civics education and skill development is a way for employers to strengthen the infrastructure of American democracy at the local level, while investing in the future of their workforce.

 3. The Online Course

-The self-guided online course reintroduces employees to the basics of civics, empowering them to learn more about how our government works and how they can meaningfully participate in civic life.
-When employees enroll in Civics Academy, they gain access to an educational program that explores five topical modules in civics:
+The online course reintroduces employees to the basics of civics, empowering them to learn more about how our government works and how they can meaningfully participate in civic life.
+Each module pairs a relevant civics topic with a complimentary workplace skill, providing employees with an opportunity to understand the important relationship between their civic and workplace identities.

-Employees can navigate these five modules at their own pace, giving them the flexibility to develop their civics knowledge, skills, and disposition in a way that fits into their daily lives.
+When employees enroll in Civics Academy, they gain access to an educational program that explores six topical modules in civics.
+Employees can navigate these six modules at their own pace, giving them flexibility to develop their civics knowledge, skills, and disposition in a way that fits into their daily lives.
+This course is designed to ensure that all employees can meaningfully engage with the subject matter, regardless of their previous experience or initial knowledge level.

 4. Experiential Learning Opportunities